March 23, 2017 - Yonder

 The Taxi Scam

 This scam can happen anywhere taxis operate but is most common in Costa Rica and surrounding areas.
 The best way to avoid the scam is to make sure the meter is operating when you get into the car.
 If it’s not, negotiate the rate ahead of time.
-If the driver refuses to give you a price, get out of the vehicle immediately and look for another cab.
+If the driver refuses to give you a price, get out of the vehicle immediately and look for another taxi.

 The Friendship Bracelet